r-chong/DreamlandAI/README.md

 3. **NLP-Based Decision Making:** The game uses natural language processing (NLP) to understand and process your decisions, making the game more immersive and interactive.

 ## My Experience with Langchain
 Working with Langchain has been a great experience.
-The library offers an intuitive and powerful way of generating text using AI models, allowing me to experiment with different styles and structures, resulting in a more engaging gaming experience.
+The library offers an intuitive and powerful way of generating text using AI models, allowing me to experiment with different styles and structures, resulting in a more variable development experience.
 In particular I focused on the chaining feature, which I used to chain together the initial prompt to the adventure itself, and the latter chaining to decision-making chain.

 ## How to Run
 To run the game, follow these steps: